Table of contents

 3. Your Gums Are Inflamed

 While a wisdom tooth infection is technically separate from gum infection, it is possible for both to occur at the same time.
-This is because bacteria from a tooth infection can spread to the gum, which can cause it to become inflamed.
+Bacteria from a tooth infection can spread to the gum, causing it to become inflamed.
 If your gums are inflamed, they will most likely become red, swollen, and painful to touch.

 4. Your Gums Bleed